DataDog/dd-trace-rb/docs/UpgradeGuide.md

 <h3 id="1.0-trace-api-removed-context">Removed access to `Datadog::Context`</h3>

 Direct usage of `Datadog::Context` has been removed.
 Previously, it was used to modify or access active trace state.
-Most use cases have been replaced by our public trace API.
+Most use cases have been replaced by our [public trace API](https://www.rubydoc.info/gems/ddtrace/).

 <h3 id="1.0-trace-api-manual-tracing">Manual tracing & trace model</h3>

-Manual tracing is now done through the public API.
+Manual tracing is now done through the [public API](https://www.rubydoc.info/gems/ddtrace/).

-Whereas in 0.x, the block would yield a `Datadog::Span` as `span`, in 1.0, the block yields a `Datadog::SpanOperation` as `span` and `Datadog::TraceOperation` as `trace`.
+Whereas in 0.x, the block would provide a `Datadog::Span` as `span`, in 1.0, the block provides a `Datadog::SpanOperation` as `span` and `Datadog::TraceOperation` as `trace`.

 ```ruby
 ### Old 0.x ###